 Fox, A. E., Prue, K. E., & Kyonka, E. G. E. (2016).
 What is timed in a fixed-interval temporal bisection task?
 Learning & Behavior, 44, 366-377.

 Daniels, C. W., Fox, A. E., Kyonka, E. G. E., & Sanabria, F. (2015).
 Biasing temporal judgments in rats, pigeons, and humans.
 International Journal of Comparative Psychology, 28, 1-18.

 Fox, A. E., & Belding, D. L. (2015).
 Reducing pawing in horses using positive reinforcement.
 Journal of Applied Behavior Analysis, 48, 936-940.
 (This research was featured in The Horse magazine and in EQUUS magazine.)

 Fox, A. E., & Kyonka, E. G. E. (2015).
 Timing in response-initiated fixed intervals.
 Journal of the Experimental Analysis of Behavior, 103, 375-392.

-Recent Presentations with Students:
+Recent Presentations with Students (SLU students in bold):

 Regularly Taught Courses:

 - Psychology 205: Research Methods with Laboratory